slint-ui/slint/examples/slide_puzzle/README.md

 Example based on the flutter slide_puzzle example: https://flutter.github.io/samples/slide_puzzle

-This will allow to compare SixtyFPS and Flutter.
+This will allow to compare Slint and Flutter.

 Remaining feature to implement to have parity: